stac-extensions/mlm/best-practices.md

 (as described below) to indicate that they correspond from the output of an ML model.

 > <b>processing:level = L4</b><br>
-> Model output or results from analyses of lower level data (i.e.: variables that are not directly measured by the instruments, but are derived from these measurements)
+> Model output or results from analyses of lower level data
+> (i.e.: variables that are not directly measured by the instruments, but are derived from these measurements).

 Furthermore, the [`processing:expression`](https://github.com/stac-extensions/processing?tab=readme-ov-file#expression-object)
 should be specified with a reference to the STAC Item employing the MLM extension to provide full context of the source